 - If a real cat’s eye gemstone is put in a dark place, it shines like the eyes of a cat.

-Physical Properties of Cat’s Eye Birthstone
+Physical Properties of Cat’s Eye Stone

-This means that the natural chrysoberyl gem should display the opening and closing of the cat’s eye when light is thrown on it and the gem is rotated.
+This means that the natural chrysoberyl gem should display the opening and closing of the cat’s eye when the light is thrown on it and the gem is rotated.

-The gem should be cut in a dome-like oval or round shape, also know as “cabochon cut” (not faceted, just plain polished dome ) and polished to display its chatoyancy.
+The gem should be cut in a dome-like oval or round shape, also known as “cabochon cut” (not faceted, just plain polished dome ) and polished to display its chatoyancy.

 However, gems up to 150 carats in weight are also known to exist.
-Large gems are rare and are of higher value.
+Large gems are rare and of higher value.

 The gem of nature has a milky appearance and transparent gems are almost never found.